Types of Equity Release (2025)

 Keep in mind

-Various providers have different terms and conditions related to their plans.
+Providers have different terms and conditions attached to their plans.

-Consulting with a financial advisor or broker is key to ensuring the safety and efficacy of your equity release plan.
+Speaking to a qualified equity release advisor is key to ensuring the safety and suitability of your equity release plan.

-The most popular type of equity release at the moment is a lifetime mortgage plan7.
+The most popular type of equity release plan is a lifetime mortgage.12

-The popularity of lifetime mortgages could be attributed to several factors, including the maintenance of full ownership of your property, flexible interest protection, and repayment schemes.
+The popularity of lifetime mortgages could be attributed to several factors.

 Just remember